 One of the harpooners began to sing the Hymn of the Fayth.
 The subdued refrain spread out in ripples from the ship's bow as roughened sailors' voices took up the chorus.
-On the railing above them, a red-haired man in priestly robes smiled and cupped his hands in Yevon's prayer.
-Neither he nor the pair of guards flanking him joined in the singing, however.
+Eight warrior monks, cleaning weapons on the aft deck in preparation for landfall, added their voices in prayer.
+On the railing above them, a red-haired man in priestly robes smiled and cupped his hands in Yevon's sign.
+Neither he nor the pair of guards flanking him joined in the singing.

-Footsteps clattered up the ladder behind them.
-Stepping onto the observation deck, a woman raised her arm in salute.
+Boots clattered up the ladder beside them.
+Stepping onto the hurricane deck, the woman raised her arm in salute.
 "Your Grace.
-We'll reach Besaid by sunset."
+We'll make Besaid by sunset."

 "Very good, Captain.
 Tell your crew the danger is past.
 Sin is at least a day from here by now."

-"With all due respect, milord," she began.
+"With all due respect, milord," she said, deference barely keeping in check a rising note of disbelief.
 Suddenly, she pivoted towards the man keeping watch before the mast.
-"Tatts, what's that thing you're wearing around your neck?"
+"Tatts, what's that trinket you're wearing?"

 The sailor's hands flew to the bone pendant that had slipped out from the bib of his overalls.
 "It's, ah, it's nothing, Cap'n.
 Just a carving of a pretty lady, y'know, that caught me fancy."
 His wind-scoured cheeks reddened.